fka21/hifimizer/README.md

 ## Core idea

-Genome assemblers expose dozens of parameters, many of which interact non-linearly.
+Genome assemblers use dozens of parameters, many of which interact non-linearly.
 Hifimizer treats assembly as an optimization problem:

 - parameter space → hifiasm arguments
 - objective function → assembly quality metrics
 - optimizer → Bayesian optimization (Optuna)

-This allows reproducible, data-driven tuning of assembly pipelines.
+> **Note**
+>
+> Due to the stochastic nature of Bayesian optimization and adaptive sampling,
+> the *exact sequence of trials and the final best solution* may vary between runs,
+> even when random seeds are set.
+> While individual components are seeded where possible, full end-to-end
+> determinism is not guaranteed, especially under parallel execution.

 ---